coltongrainger/blog/_posts/2018-05-07-citation-style.md

 In undergrad, I was comfortable using [Biber](https://en.wikipedia.org/wiki/Biber_(LaTeX)) and $\rm\LaTeX$ for papers in the [Chicago footnote style](https://tex.stackexchange.com/questions/30287/get-biblatex-chicago-working) and in the [elsarticle.cls](https://tex.stackexchange.com/questions/110515/elsarticle-cls-and-biblatex-incompatibility) document class.
 I never really moved beyond `\footnote{https://math.dartmouth.edu}` for references in my mathematics problem sets.

-And yes, it seems these two conventions remain my best choices.
-Chicago (as footnotes or inline author-date) for informal writing and "numeric (or mnemonic), with titles, sorted alphabetically"  for mathematical writing.
+And yes, it seems Chicago (as footnotes or inline author-date) for informal writing and "numeric (or mnemonic), with titles, sorted alphabetically"  for mathematical writing remain the best choices for my intended audience.

-There's also
+There're also the
 [IEEE](https://github.com/citation-style-language/styles/blob/master/ieee.csl)
 and ACM proceedings styles, but these are further out of my scope.
 (Although I see the advantage to IEEE in handling mixed media and link rot.)